metauni/metauni.github.io/index.md

 That will conclude "Season 1" and we'll take a bit of a break.
 Other talks in the works:

 * Eleanor McMurtry on [zero knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
+* A series of lectures on communications and social media, with a range of speakers and hosted by Lucas Cantor and [Barrie Segal](https://www.linkedin.com/in/barriesegal/).

 Past events: